Bures Hamlet: History

+Geography

+The civil parish of Bures Hamlet rises from the west bank of the River Stour.
+The most populated part of the parish is the part of Bures village west of the Stour, known as the hamlet.
+It which flanks the river between the 20m and 25m (65’ and 81’) contour lines.

 The rest of the parish of Bures Hamlet is undulating agricultural land with scattered patches of woodland, some being remnants of the ancient forest and later deer parks.
 Much of the parish lies between the valleys of the River Stour and Cambridge Brook.
 There are no other major settlements, but a few clusters of cottages by ancient greens and crossroads, and some isolated farms.
 The highest point in the parish is on the southwest corner of the parish boundary at 73m (237’).
 There are wide views into the Stour Valley from many parts of the parish.

-An extensive network of public rights-of-Way provides off-road access to many parts of the parish.
+An extensive network of public rights of way provides off-road access to many parts of the parish.
 In addition, minor lanes that are relatively traffic-free intersect much of the parish, and while care must be taken in case vehicles are using the often winding and high-banked lanes, these can combine well with paths and bridleways to provide round and linear routes.